Types of CMMS Software – Which One is Suitable for Your Needs?

 Advantages and Disadvantages of Cloud-based CMMS

-- Can access the CMMS system at any time and anywhere
+- Can access the application at any time and anywhere.

-- Best for start-ups and SMBs that don’t have more capital and IT resources, or technical experts
+- Best for start-ups and SMBs without more capital, IT resources, or technical experts.

 - Less likely to be affected by viruses because of no local data and regular security updates.

-- Increased reliability and availability by hosting with multiple servers
+- Increased reliability and availability by hosting multiple servers

 - The application, server, and network are monitored 24/7, 365 days a year.